-- You enjoyed the practical aspect of PDHPE in Years 7 10. - Have an interest in physical activity and sport, and/or participate in physical activity and sport regularly. - Would like to know more about maintaining an active and healthy lifestyle. - Have career aspirations relaing to the Sport and Recreation industy, Personal Training, Coaching, Teaching, Health and Sports Administration fields.
+- You enjoyed the practical aspect of PDHPE in Years 7 10. - You have an interest in physical activity and sport, and/or participate in physical activity and sport regularly. - You would like to know more about maintaining an active and healthy lifestyle. - You have career aspirations relating to the Sport and Recreation industry, Personal Training, Coaching, Teaching, Health and Sports Administration fields.